objcio/articles/2014-08-02-testing-bad-practices.md

   with confidence, leaving the public API untouched.
 - Avoids regressions—When do regressions occur?
 When you change your code.
-- Executes specification and documentation—When do you want to know more about how software actually works?
+- Provides executable specification and documentation—When do you want to know more about how software actually works?
 When you want to modify it.
-- Reduces cost of creating software—Well, time is money.
 - Reduces time of creating software—How?
 By allowing you to modify your code faster, with the confidence that your tests will tell you when something went wrong.
+- Reduces cost of creating software—Well, time is money.

 Yes, all the reasons above are true at some point, but the reason that this